brain-tec/runbot/README.md

 We need to define which bundle are base versions (master should already be marked as a base).
 In runbot case we only need 13.0 but all saas- and numerical branches should be marked as base in a general way.
 A base will be used to fill missing commits in a batch if a bundle doesn't have a branch in each repo, and will trigger the creation of a version.
 Versions may be use for upgrade test.

-Bundles can also be marked as no_build, wo that new commit won't create batch creation and bundle won't be displayed on main page.
+Bundles can also be marked as `no_build`, so that new commit won't create batch creation and bundle won't be displayed on main page.

 #### Triggers
 At this point, runbot will discover new branches, new commits, create bundle, but no build will be created.